jccsvq/mesomath/README.md

 ![mesomath](mesomath.png)
 ## Intro

 This package is intended for the arithmetic of natural sexagesimal numbers, mainly in their "floating" aspect (i.e., by removing all possible trailing sexagesimal zeros from the right), as performed by the Babylonian scribes and their apprentices in ancient times.
+It also allows to deal with the basic aspects of metrology of the time.

-Inpired by the arithmetic part of Baptiste Mélès' [MesoCalc](https://github.com/BapMel/mesocalc), it aims to bring this type of calculation to Python programming and to the command line as a calculator.
+Inpired by the arithmetic ans metrological parts of Baptiste Mélès' [MesoCalc](https://github.com/BapMel/mesocalc), it aims to bring this type of calculation to Python programming and to the command line as a calculator.

-`mesomath` contains three modules:
+`mesomath` module contains four submodules:

 *  `babn.py`
 *  `hamming.py`
 *  `mesolib.py`
+*  `npvs`

 one utility script: